sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 ----

 "How long have you known?"
-You later carefully asked Alphys while you both enjoyed a lunch break from the testing of your magical capacity.
+You later carefully asked Alphys while you both enjoyed a lunch break from the testing of your body's magical capacity.

 She paused mid-bite of her sandwich, eyes snapping up to yours.
 She tried to answer, somehow forgot she had food in her mouth, and then gave up and simply raised an eyebrow in question as she sorted herself out.